baldercm/fuzzy-dangerzone/README.md

 `exec-maven-plugin` is bound to `pre-integration-test` and `post-integration-test` phases to start and stop all Docker containers using the scripts in `target/docker`.

-Cucumber tests are isolated in the Maven `cucumber` profile, entrypoint class is `org.baldercm.poc.RunCucumber` and tests are run with `maven-failsafe-plugin` during `integration-test` phase.
+Cucumber tests are isolated in the Maven `cucumber` profile, and tests are run with `maven-failsafe-plugin`.

 ## AWS Elastic Beanstalk

-You need an AWS Access Key to upload the application to AWS and setup Maven to manage the access keys when needed.
-Check [Beanstalker documentation](http://docs.ingenieux.com.br/project/beanstalker/aws-config.html) for a step-by-step configuration guide.

-Tu upload to AWS Elastic Beanstalk use:
+Tu upload to Amazon AWS' Elastic Beanstalk use:

         mvn clean deploy -Paws

+You need an _AWS access key_ to upload the application to AWS and you must setup Maven to manage the access keys.
+Check [beanstalk-maven-plugin documentation](http://docs.ingenieux.com.br/project/beanstalker/aws-config.html) for a step-by-step configuration guide.

+The project uses `beanstalk-maven-plugin` to upload the application to S3, create application version and update the Beanstalk environment.

 All AWS functionality is isolated in the Maven `aws` profile.
-The project uses `beanstalk-maven-plugin` to upload, create application version and update the environment.
+This profile will prevent the creation of default Docker assemblies and will create a special `poc-${version}-aws.zip` assembly instead:

+    poc-${version}-aws.zip
+    ├── Dockerfile
+    ├── poc-${version}.jar

+You can generate the AWS assembly to be manually uploaded and deployed later with:

+        mvn clean package -Paws

+The AWS assembly can be directly deployed on Beanstalk and consists of a single Java container, MongoDB instance must be provided separately.

 ### MongoDB for AWS deployment

 MongoDB connection values for AWS are defined in `src/main/filters/aws.properties`.
-Current setup uses a MongoLab instance hosted on Amazon AWS.
+Current setup uses a MongoLab instance hosted on AWS.
 Feel free to update this values to whatever you need.

+## REST API

+All the resource URIs consumes and produces `application/json`.

+* `GET  http://localhost:8080/poc/api/sample` find all the existing samples
+* `POST http://localhost:8080/poc/api/sample` creates a new sample
+* `GET  http://localhost:8080/poc/api/sample/async` find all the existing samples using Servlet3 AsyncResponse

 ## Versions

 * Java 8
 * AspectJ 1.8
 * Servlet 3.1
-* Jersey 2.11
+* Jersey 2.12
-* Spring 4
+* Spring 4.1
-* Spring Data 1.5
+* Spring Data 1.6
 * Hibernate Validator 5.1
 * Jetty 9.2